 How long does it take for beginners to complete their first model?

-A first simple model can usually be completed in 2-4 hours, depending on the complexity and pace of the participant.
-Always plan some extra time for explanation and help with difficult parts.
-For children, count on 3-4 hours because they need more guidance.
+A first simple model can usually be completed in 2-4 hours, depending on complexity and the participant's pace.
+Always plan some extra time for explanations and help with difficult parts.
+For children, allow 3-4 hours as they need more guidance.

-What do you do if a participant finds it too difficult and wants to quit?
+What do you do when a participant finds it too difficult and wants to quit?

 Go back to a simpler part where they can be successful.
 Offer to do a step together or let them watch others for a while.
-Sometimes it helps to take a short break and then continue with fresh energy.
-Never force - maintain the enjoyment.
+Sometimes it helps to take a short break and continue with fresh energy afterward.
+Never force it - maintain the enjoyment.

 How many participants can you guide maximum in one model building lesson?

-For beginners, 6-8 participants is the maximum that one instructor can guide well.
-With more participants, not everyone gets enough personal attention.
-For children under 12 years we recommend maximum 4-5 participants per supervisor.
+For beginners, 6-8 participants is the maximum one instructor can guide properly.
+With more participants, not everyone gets sufficient personal attention.
+For children under 12, we recommend maximum 4-5 participants per instructor.

 What common mistakes should I help prevent with beginners?

-The most common mistakes are: using too much glue causing parts to stick to the table, mounting parts the wrong way around, and sanding too hard causing details to disappear.
+The most common mistakes are: using too much glue causing parts to stick to the table, mounting parts incorrectly, and sanding too hard causing details to disappear.
 Always demonstrate these techniques first and regularly check beginners' work.

 How do I prepare myself for unexpected questions about techniques?

-Make each project yourself in advance and note all steps and possible problems.
+Complete each project yourself beforehand and note all steps and possible problems.
 Look online for frequently asked questions about the specific model.
-Always have a spare model on hand to be able to demonstrate techniques again if needed.
+Always have a spare model on hand to re-demonstrate techniques when needed.

-What is the best way to build up a model building course of multiple lessons?
+What's the best way to structure a multi-lesson model building course?

 Start with a very simple project in lesson 1, introduce new techniques gradually in each following lesson.
 Build complexity slowly: from gluing to sanding, then painting and finally detailing.
 Plan 4-6 lessons for a complete beginner course.